 MONITORING RESULTS.
-At the completion of the measurement, the following noise levels should be recorded from the noise meter: $L{max}$ , $L{min}$ , $L_1$ , $L{10}$ , $L{50}$ , $L{90}$ , and $L{eq(1)}$ .
-If the measurement is called into question during the detailed analysis, recording of these descriptors may assist in determining whether any anomalous conditions occurred during the measurement.
+At a minimum, the summary of noise measurements recorded and downloaded from the noise meter should include the following descriptors: L{max} , L{min} , L_1 , L{10} , L{50} , L{90} , and $L{eq(1)}$.
+The raw data log should also be saved.
+If the measurement is called into question during the review, these descriptors and review of raw data files may assist in determining whether any anomalous conditions occurred during the measurement.
 If monitoring results are to be used in the placement of noise (E) Designations, 1/3 octave bands should also be recorded.
+Field that sheets should be attached to the environmental assessment.
+Field data sheets should detail lotable events and atmospheric conditions during the measurement prood, provide a description of the dominant noise source(s) and any anomalous events as were as include a sket n of the measurement set-up.
+A noise measurement photo log should also be included.
+A copy of the current sound level meter calibration certificate should also be provided.